Local Initiatives Support Corporation

 Strategies We Pursue

-The New York City office of the Local Initiatives Support Corporation (LISC NYC) seeks a professional to fill the position of Community Development Officer for Housing to conduct lending in New York City’s five boroughs.
-This position reports to the LISC NYC Housing Director.
+The New York City office of the Local Initiatives Support Corporation (LISC NYC) seeks a professional to fill the position of Community Development Assistant for Lending.
+This position reports to the LISC NYC Director of Lending and works closely with a team of Community Development Officers.
 The local New York City program, LISC NYC, works with nonprofit, community-based organizations to develop affordable housing, commercial enterprises and community facilities.
 Since its founding in 1979, LISC NYC has invested over $2.7 billion, leveraging an additional $6 billion in low-income communities.
 This has resulted in nearly 40,000 affordable homes built and preserved as well as 1.8 million square feet of retail and community space created.
 We also invest in health, economic development, financial well-being and environmental sustainability so that the communities our partners serve are good places to live, work, do business and raise children.
-For more information visit http://www.lisc.org/nyc/
+For more information visit http://www.lisc.org/nyc/.

-- Underwrite all types of real estate transactions requiring LISC pre-development, acquisition construction, or permanent loans, tax-exempt bond financing and Low Income Housing Tax Credit (LIHTC) financing.
+- Assist LISC NYC lending staff in underwriting all types of real estate transactions requiring LISC pre-development, acquisition construction, or permanent loans, tax-exempt bond financing, Low Income Housing Tax Credit (LIHTC) and New Markets Tax Credit (NMTC) financing.
 Conduct financial modeling and presentations to affordable housing development sponsors.

-- Present loan recommendations to LISC’s credit committee.
-Perform credit analysis, including analyzing borrower operating performance, project financial performance, borrower management capacity, and project feasibility of affordable housing projects.
+- Assist LISC NYC staff in presenting loan recommendations to LISC’s credit committee.
+Perform credit analysis, including analyzing borrower operating performance, project financial performance, borrower management capacity, and project feasibility of affordable housing, economic development and mixed-use real estate projects.

-- Provide technical assistance to LISC NYC’s partners, including nonprofit community development corporations and private entrepreneurs, seeking to develop affordable housing and other types of real estate.
+- Assist LISC NYC staff in providing technical assistance to LISC NYC’s partners, including nonprofit community development corporations and private entrepreneurs, seeking to develop affordable housing, community facilities, and other types of community development real estate.
 Assistance includes the preparation of applications and documentation necessary for debt and equity financing, government subsidies, and rental contract maintenance.

 - Work in cross functional teams under deadlines with private and nonprofit real estate developers, attorneys, governmental agencies, lenders, equity investors and other entities to structure and close affordable housing transactions.

-- Bachelor’s degree from an accredited college or university required.
-Master’s degree in real estate, finance, urban planning, public administration or related field preferred.
+- Associates or Bachelor’s degree from an accredited college or university in real estate, finance, urban planning, public policy or related field preferred.

 - Demonstrated ability to manage multiple, complex transactions at various stages and coordinate with multiple internal and external parties to meet approval and closing deadlines.

-- Commitment to the community development sector and the critical role of nonprofit organizations in driving social change and preserving affordable housing.
+- Commitment to the community development sector and the critical role of nonprofit organizations in driving social change, preserving affordable housing and fostering inclusive economic development.

-- Capacity to work simultaneously on multiple tasks and projects, set priorities for a challenging workload, and be a positive, solution-oriented professional.
+- Ability to simultaneously work on multiple tasks and set priorities for a challenging work load.

 LISC offers a competitive salary and excellent benefits.